GoogleCloudPlatform/bigquery-slot-analysis/FRAMEWORK.md

 - A project
 - etc.

 Let us say you are interested in seeing information about slot usage for each project in a folder.
-Then your LINE would be “project”, and your SCOPE would be “folder”.
+Then your BUCKETS would be “projects”, and your SCOPE would be “folder”.

 In SQL, this will mostly be determined by a FROM clause that specifies the table you are querying (INFORMATION_SCHEMA_FROM_), and a WHERE clause in some cases.